 How do we save General Motors?

-Which makes me wonder why General Motors hasn’t started thinking outside the automobile like Tesla has?
+Which makes me wonder why General Motors hasn’t started thinking outside the automobile as Tesla has?
 GM says they will have an electric vehicle called the Chevy Volt on the market by 2010.
-Why not presale the first 100,000 “signature” vehicles for the full $50,000 up front.
+Why not presale the first 100,000 “signature” vehicles for the full $50,000 upfront.

 And if they could find a way to declare the Fremont area an economically challenged enterprise zone they too could garner millions of dollars from the state of California by using the NUMMI auto factory to build the Chevy Volt.